eguahlak/plan-dsl/docs/README.md

 ### Flows in separate files

-It might be convenient to put flow definitions in separate files, otherwise the document file will grow very long.
+It might be convenient to put flow definitions in separate files, otherwise the course file will grow very long.

 In the main file: